Khiaotic/fileSave-Reminder/README.md

 ## ✨Overview (description)✨
 <h3 align="center">A cross-browser app ran by Electron Forge, Javascript, CSS, and HTML.
-THis app features a 20 minute timer that counts down til the next time a creative needs to save a project they're currently working on.
+This app features a 20 minute timer that counts down til the next time a creative needs to save a project they're currently working on.
   Somestimes a creatives' flow state gets the best of them and they forget to intermittently save.
 Eventually, I plan on making this a physical device that can be coded to adopt other code and interact with one another like the 2005 Cube World electronic toy.
 Equipped with a stainless steel keychain. </h3>